-Click here for BBC news report
+Click here for House of Commons report stage briefing

-Click here for link to information about the Protection of Freedoms Bill
+Click here for details of the Bill

 Click here for details